raydac/java-comment-preprocessor/texts/readme.txt

   * xml_getElementText to xml_text

 - fixed vanished main class attribute in the manifest
-- fixed behaviour for unknown function
+- fixed unknown function notification
-- fixed //#exit and //#exitif behavior to prevent total exit and return level up on include stack
+- fixed //#exit and //#exitif behavior to prevent total exit and return level up in include stack
-- added //#abort directive to provide possobility to stop preprocessing immediately without errors
+- added //#abort directive to provide possibility to stop preprocessing immediately without errors
 - added function 'STR evalfile(STR)' for local preprocessing of a file body and return it as a string
 - added predefined variables '__line__','__filename__','__filefolder__' and '__file__' which allow to get name and path parameters for the current preprocessing file
 - added predefined variables '__time__','__date__' and '__timestamp__' which work similar C++ predefined macroses